celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 Alternatively, `share/ipld.GetByNamespace` can be modified to `share.CARByNamespace` returning CARv1 Reader with encoded shares and NMT Merkle Proofs.

+#### EDS Deduplication

+Addressing EDS by DataRoot allows us to deduplicate equal EDSes.
+EDS equality is every unlikely to happen in practice, beside empty Block case, which always produces the same EDS.

+#### Empty Block/EDS

+The empty block is valid and small EDS.
+It can happen on early stage of the network.
+Its body is constant and to avoid transferring it over the wire the `EDSStore` should pre initialized with empty EDS value.

 ##### EDSStore Directory Path